medialab/xan/docs/cmd/plot.md

                                colors, even when the output could not handle them.
                                [default: auto]
     -i, --ignore               Ignore values that cannot be correctly parsed.
+    --timezone <name>          Timezone used to discretize time series as well as used to format x axis ticks.
+Is only relevant when given values have timezone information.
+Defaults to system's timezone.

 Common options:
     -h, --help             Display this message